monowai/flockdata.org/ab-engine/README.md

 ### Authorisation
 AuditBucket supports 2 options in terms of security configuration.
 Default is Spring security.
-This is chosen by setting -Dab.security.provider to "Spring" (case sensitive) Note that the user id is under simple=security is 'mike' and the login is '123'.
+This is chosen by setting -Dab.security.provider=simple (case sensitive) Note that the user id is under simple=security is 'mike' and the login is '123'.
 This is basic configuration stuff hacked in to simple-security.xml.

 Optionally, we can start AuditBucket with Stormpath as the security provider.
-This is chosen by setting -Dab.security.provider=Stormpath while booting ab-engine.
+This is chosen by setting -Dab.security.provider=stormpath (case sensitive) while booting ab-engine.

 You are free to configure your own security domain, or help me out with an OAuth configuration ;)